Emidouni/Invoice-Information-Extraction/README.md

 ```bash
 pip install -r requirements.txt
 ```
-In addition to the libraries listed in `requirements.txt`, this project requires Tesseract OCR for text recognition from images.
+In addition to the libraries listed in `requirements.txt`,  to test different OCR tools and to run the OCR.ipynb Jupyter notebook, you need to install OCR.

-# Installation Instructions for Tesseract OCR and Poppler
+# Installation Instructions for Tesseract OCR

 Tesseract OCR is an open-source Optical Character Recognition (OCR) engine used for text recognition in images.